Will GE Be A Comeback Story Of The Decade?

 * The proposed merger with Wabtec positions GE Transportation for a rebound with estimated adjusted EBITDA growing from about $750 million in 2018 to between $900 million and $1 billion in 2019.
 The combined company is expected to have substantial annual run-rate synergies of $250 million.

-*Well-positioned to profit from Predix platform - While industrial data is growing at twice a pace vs. other sectors, only 3% of this data is tagged and used meaningfully.
-GE has built Predix, the Industrial Internet platform to put businesses in charge of their IIoT (Industrial Internet of Things) journey.
+*Well-positioned to profit from Industrial Internet Of Things (IIOT) initiatives - While industrial data is growing at twice a pace vs. other sectors, only 3% of this data is tagged and used meaningfully.
+GE has built Predix, the Industrial Internet platform to put businesses in charge of their IIoT journey.
 On this comprehensive platform, businesses can create, deploy and operate industrial apps to turn operational data into actionable insights.

 Investment in the Industrial Internet of Things (IIoT) is estimated to top $60 trillion during the next 15 years, and by 2020, over 50 billion assets are expected to connect to the Internet.
 GE seems well-positioned to build upon this opportunity with its Predix platform.
 GE expects Predix product revenues to double to around $1 billion in 2018.